Simulator Runtimes eat 40–80 GB of your Mac. DiskPort moves them to your external SSD via symlinks — Xcode never notices the difference.

 DerivedData from forgotten projects.
 Device support for iOS versions you no longer test.
 Simulators you didn't know existed.

-A treemap visualization that shows your entire Xcode storage footprint in one glance.
-Instantly spot what's eating space — DerivedData, simulators, archives, device support.
+A treemap visualization that shows your entire Xcode footprint in one glance.
+See exactly which simulators, projects, and caches are burning space.

 Color-coded by age.
-Click any segment to clean.
+Click any segment to act.

 A discreet menu bar indicator that reflects your storage health.
 Get notified when DerivedData crosses your threshold — before your disk fills up.